iExecBlockchainComputing/iexec-sdk/docs/interfaces/IExecConfigArgs.md

 • **ethProvider**: `string` \| `number` \| `AbstractSigner`<``null`` \| `Provider`\> \| `BrowserProvider` \| [`Eip1193Provider`](Eip1193Provider.md) \| `AbstractProvider`

-A web3 Eth provider, network name or chain id or an ethers provider
+A web3 Eth provider, a network name, a chain id or an ethers provider

 read-only provider examples:
 - `"mainnet"` or `1` or `"1"` for ethereum mainnet provider